toraOzawa/MathematicalMusings/Blog/Quotes_Idioms_and_More/README.md

 *  Time spent is no indicator of success, understanding, or skill.

 * Be resourceful: squeeze every last drop of utility out of everything you do.

+* The line, the path from where one is, and their ideal self, is never a straight line.
+* In Regards to the above, the space may not even be connected...

+*  Strive to be correct, right and just all the time.
+But never expect that you will be.